xbalaji/ansible-docker-sshd/README.md

 modify the yml file to add any additional users, details etc

 execute
-j2 Dockerfile.j2 Dockerfile.yml > Dockerfile
+j2 Dockerfile.j2 Dockerfile.yml -o Dockerfile

 The usage is also available in the output Dockerfile